gmph/gmph.github.io/_posts/2015-08-09-mentalhealth.md

 2. [You're Not Alone, and Here's Why](#notalone)
 3. [What Starting to Get Help is Like](#gettinghelp)
 4. [Help, Advice and What You Can Do](#advice)

+If you have any questions or suggestions, you can tweet me [@gmph](http://twitter.com/gmph).

 <h2 id="experience">1.
 My Experience of Depression and Anxiety</h2>